Luca-Mencarelli/Nonnegative-Matrix-Factorization-Time-Series/README.md

 ## Code

-In the Notebook 'Experiments.ipynb', we can find the code implemented for the paper.
+'Experiments.ipynb' is a Python notebook explaining the code implemented .

 ## Bibliography